Engineering & Computing at the Armstrong Campus

 Engineering Learning Center (ELC)

 The Engineering Learning Center is located in University Hall room 240 and will be open Monday-Thursday 9 – 5.
-Students can receive help in MATLAB, Graphics, and Statics from peer tutors as well as access computers with engineering software installed.
+Students can receive help in MATLAB, Graphics, Statics and sometimes other engineering courses from peer tutors as well as access computers with engineering software installed.
 In our ELC, students can receive help in almost all 1st/2nd year engineering courses as well as mathematics and science from peer tutors.

 MATLAB Marina is a Virtual Learning Environment (VLE) dedicated to the improvement of student learning of programming concepts using MATLAB, a technical computing language.
 It consists of several learning modules organized under the following areas: Fundamental Programming Concepts, Advanced Programming Concepts and Applications.